Duke of Deception: Silver Age

 The Silver Age Duke in Wonder Woman #148 (1964); art by Ross Andru.

 By 1960, his look took a sharp sci-fi turn, giving him both a larger, sturdier stature as well as an outer-space get-up.
-Without much narrative explanation, he was also given Martian-green skin, although in this look's debut, the character's costume was green, while his skin tone was rendered as yellow.
-Usually outfitted in vermillion tights, cowl, collared cape, boots and gloves, the Silver Age Duke bore little outward resemblance to his gnarled Golden Age antecedent, other than continuing to sport a prominently aquiline nose.
-However, this Silver Age version now had a full set of teeth, and with his interstellar garb, struck the figure of a quintessential space-age supervillain.
+Without much narrative explanation, he was also given green skin, although in this look's debut, the character's costume was green, while his skin tone was rendered as yellow.
+Usually outfitted in red tights, cowl, collared cape, boots and gloves, the Silver Age Duke bore little outward resemblance to his Golden Age self, other than continuing to sport a prominently aquiline nose.
+However, this Silver Age version now had a full set of teeth, and with his interstellar garb, struck the figure of a space-age supervillain.

 Bronze Age

 The Bronze Age Duke is captured in Wonder Woman #217 (1975); art by Dick Dillin and Vince Colletta.

-By 1975, the Duke’s design was again altered.
-Gone was the alien-green skin of the Silver Age.
-Starting in Wonder Woman #217, with art by Dick Dillin and Vince Colletta, the Bronze Age Duke appears as a middle-aged white man in a dark tuxedo.
-Still hook-nosed, he was given Mephistophelian facial features, including two-toned hair that swept upward at the temples, creating the effect of devil horns.
-Wonder Woman #217 includes a two-page pullout reusing frames from several of the Duke of Deception’s Golden Age appearances, all featuring art by Harry G. Peter.
+By 1975, the Duke's design was again altered, giving him normal-colored skin and hair resembling horns.
+Wonder Woman #217 includes a two-page pullout reusing frames from several of the Duke of Deception's Golden Age appearances, all featuring art by Harry G. Peter.
 Written as if narrated by the Duke himself, the pullout divulges the villain's early clashes with Wonder Woman, establishing an Earth-1 origin story paralleling that of the Golden Age Duke of Earth-2.
-Despite differences in their outward appearances, the wizened Duke in the pullout is established as the same figure as the tuxedoed Duke in the issue’s lead story.
+Despite differences in their outward appearances, the wizened Duke in the pullout is established as the same figure as the tuxedoed Duke in the issue's lead story.

 The Duke as a handsome warrior in Wonder Woman #239 (1978); art by José Delbo.

-Several years later in 1978’s Wonder Woman #239-240, writer Gerry Conway provides a subtle retcon of the Golden Age Duke of Deception's origin.
+Several years later in 1978's Wonder Woman #239-240, writer Gerry Conway provides a subtle retcon of the Golden Age Duke of Deception's origin.
 In a story taking place on Earth-2 in 1942, the Duke is shown to be a handsome darkhaired demigod in indigo armor.
 By the end of the tale, as punishment for fumbling a planned plot against Wonder Woman, the war god Mars transforms the Duke into the familiar crooked, toothless figure depicted in his earliest Golden Age comic book appearances.

 The Duke of Deception made his final Bronze Age appearance a year later in 1979's Wonder Woman #254, in a story taking place on Earth-1.
 Though ostensibly the same Earth-1 figure as the tuxedoed Duke from the early-70s, without explanation he is here presented as identical in appearance to the scrawny Golden Age Earth-2 Duke from the end of Wonder Woman #240.
 Both Wonder Woman #240 and #254 were illustrated by José Delbo.